UCSF-DSOS/genomics_preprocessing/README.md

 ## Dev notes:
 ### (/◕ヮ◕)/  !
 The DSI rocks! ヽ(^o^)丿

+All of this repo is now out-of-date.
+Box is where the updated stuff lives.
+It's a big download.
+Ask Karla for access to the Box folder.

 Nested in each directory below `_workflows/` are documents called "README_FIRST.txt...

 Read those first!
 These documents detail aims/to-dos/issues associated with each workflow implementation.